-It is expected that a written agreement is prepared between the grantee and the External Manager, particularly regarding the project's management and submission of reports.
+It is expected that a written agreement is prepared between the grantee and the External Manager, particularly regarding the project's management and submission of the progress/final reports.

 Pros

 - Fewer administration responsibilities. - Less risk of conflict of interest or perception of conflict of interest. - External Manager may have more experience in grant administration than the lead applicant.